 More recently, interviews have focussed on contemporary events with a view to having fresh memories available in the decades to come.

 Access to the ArchiveThe archive exists in both printed transcript and electronic document form, as well as sound on CD.
 The transcripts are searchable by topic or keyword from this site.
-We also host the archives of the Lorton & Derwent Fells History Society, the Clearwater Project of the Freshwater Biological Association and the History of Keswick Theatre, which are also searchable.
+We also host the archive transcripts of the Windermere Oral History Society, Lorton & Derwent Fells History Society, the Clearwater Project of the Freshwater Biological Association and the History of Keswick Theatre, which are also searchable.
 Recordings of Ambleside Oral Archive interviews can be heard by prior arrangement.

 The archive is open to all, and can also be accessed in person at Ambleside Public Library.
 It is wise to contact the Library (hours as below) in advance to arrange help and guidance into the material.